This article may contain compensated links. Read the full disclosure here

 Clean Window Sills and Door Tracks

-This one isn’t one I personally would want to try, but if your hairdryer has died and you desperately need a blow dry, the heat and warm air from your vacuum cleaner can do the job.
-Easier if someone else does this for you though as doing it yourself will be awkward as you will want to keep the suction a little further from your hair.
+This one isn’t one I personally would want to try, but if your hairdryer has died and you desperately need a blow-dry, the heat and warm air from your vacuum cleaner can do the job.
+This is easier if someone else helps you, as you will want to keep the vacuum cleaner further from your hair than you do a hairdryer since it is sucking rather than blowing warm air.

 Minimise Pet Hair